No clear winner in final election result

-Local election results 2018: Labour and Tories neck-and-neck - analysis
+Local election results 2018: No clear winner as Labour and Tories neck and neck

-No clear winner has emerged from the local elections in England.
+No clear party winner has emerged following Thursday's local elections in England.

 As the final election result was declared in the London borough of Tower Hamlets overnight, Labour sealed their best result in the capital since 1971.